Perception vs. Reality

 Boss: He said that you speak to him like he’s 10 years old, doesn’t know anything and …

 Young F.O.S.
 Bob: (interrupting) hold on, hold on a minute.
-I try to e x p l a i n what we are trying to do, I don’t treat him like he’s a kid … I like Mr. Big.
+I am trying to “e x p l a i n” what we are doing, I don’t treat him like he’s a kid … I like Mr. Big.

 Boss: You talk down to him and he doesn’t like it.
 Bottom line is that he doesn’t want to work with you and that’s a real problem for me.

 Young F.O.S.
-Bob: But he’s wrong, maybe if I could explain it to him …
+Bob: But he’s wrong, maybe if I could explain that to him …

 Boss: (interrupting) That’s just it … He is the client, you work for him – his perception is reality regardless of what you think.